Bedrooms 3, Sleeps 6, Ratings 3 9.6/10

-There is a good-sized and newly-fitted ground floor shower room, a ground floor bedroom with terrace, 2 further bedrooms - one en suite - a small utility/ironing room and a separate wc.
+There are three bedrooms - each with its own newly renovated en-suite shower room.
+One bedroom is on the ground floor with its own little terrace, and 2 are first floor bedrooms.
 There is a new large, bright open plan sitting/dining room/kitchen with three sets of French windows opening onto a furnished terrace and looking out over the swimming pool to the countryside beyond.
 There are good quality furnishings and towels/bedding throughout.
 You are welcome to bring your dog on holiday with you, but please contact the owner directly prior to booking.

 The cottage is heated throughout and is suitable for year round holidays.
 There is a 4m x 11m pool in the garden, overlooked by lovely countryside.
-There is a spacious textiles studio equipped with Bernina sewing machines, so if you'd like to, bring your project or allow the beautiful countryside to inspire creativity.
-For something more structured, textiles holidays are run throughout the year, except for July and August.
+There is a spacious textiles studio equipped with sewing machines, so if you'd like to, bring your project or allow the beautiful countryside to inspire creativity.
+For something more structured, textiles holidays are run throughout the year.
 The area is ideal for cycling, with miles of quiet, gently undulating lanes and lovely towns and villages for those important rest stops.
 Please note there is another cottage - sleeping 4 - in the grounds which shares the swimming pool.

 Large (approx. 9x5m) open plan room overlooking the gardens and swimming pool.
 The room is fully-equipped and newly renovated for the 2016 season.
 There are comfortable, good quality fittings and appliances - oven, hob, fridge-freezer, washing machine and dishwasher - and plenty of cutlery, crockery and ovenware.
 A high, beamed ceiling and exposed stonework, and frenchdoors opening onto the terrace which leads into the communal gardens provide character.
 There is a seperate dining area with seating for 6 and table/chairs outside for long leisurely lunches.
 Highchair available.